-In 2013 as compared to 2012, costs incurred under our CRACM program decreased by \$1.0 million, including decreases of \$0.8 million for personnel-related costs, related research supplies, operational overhead and stock compensation, and \$0.2 million for external costs.
+In 2013 as compared to 2012, costs incurred under our CRACM program decreased by \$1.4 million, including decreases of \$1.1 million for personnel-related costs, related research supplies, operational overhead and stock compensation, and \$0.3 million for external costs.
 These decreases were the result of a continued lower investment in the CRACM program.
-In 2013, we anticipate that costs under the CRACM program will remain at constrained levels as we seek a partner for the program.